Neural Controller for Incremental Stability of Unknown Continuous-time Systems: Training of Formally Verified -ISS-CLF and the Controller

 \subsection{Formulation of Loss Functions}

-The formulation of suitable loss functions is important to train the $\delta$-ISS-CLF and the controller such that minimization of the loss function leads to the satisfaction of the conditions in SCP \eqref{eq:SCP} for the training data set \eqref{set:SCP} and to the satisfaction of the validity condition \eqref{eq:cond}.

-Now, we consider the conditions of the SCP as sub-loss functions to formulate the actual loss function.
-The sub-loss functions are:
+The formulation of suitable loss functions is important to train the $\delta$-ISS-CLF and the controller such that minimization of the loss function leads to the satisfaction of the conditions \eqref{eq:SCP} for the training data set \eqref{set:SCP}.
+Now, we consider the conditions as sub-loss functions mentioned below:

-where $\psi = [\theta,b,\Bar{\theta},\Bar{b}]$ and $\eta$ are trainable parameters.
+where $\psi = [\theta,b,\Bar{\theta},\Bar{b}]$ are trainable parameters.
 As mentioned, the actual loss function is a weighted sum of the sub-loss functions and is denoted by